tatey/jquery-zoomabletype/README.markdown

 The plugin is compatible with all modern browsers, including IE7+.
 Browsers without CSS3 support fallback to satisfactory defaults.

+Zoomable Type is intentionally disabled on the Apple iPhone to prevent conflicting with its native dialling functionality.

 ## Why?

 I'm building a web application with many contact numbers.